David Muhoozi

-General David Rubakuba Muhoozi is a Ugandan Military Officer and Lawyer.
-He currently serves as the Minister of State for Internal Affairs.
-He was appointed to that position on 6 June 2021, replacing Obiga Kania.
+David Rubakuba Muhoozi is an Ugandan military officer and lawyer.
+Since 6 June 2021, he has been serving as the Minister of State for Internal Affairs, replacing Obiga Kania.

-Background and education
+Early life & education

-David Muhoozi was born in Mbarara District in 1965.
+David Muhoozi was born on 27 September 1965, in Mbarara District to Mzee Jackson Rubakuba, a retired police officer and Mrs. Edinansi Kyomugyemo Rubakuba in a family of fourteen children.
 Muhoozi holds the degree of Bachelor of Laws (LLB), obtained from Makerere University, Uganda's largest and oldest public university.
 He also obtained the Diploma in Legal Practice, from the Law Development Center, in Kampala, Uganda.
-His degree of Master of Arts in International Affairs was obtained from an institution yet to be revealed.
+His degree of Master of Arts in International Affairs was obtained from an unknown institution.